Create and maintain a personal branch in Launchpad¶

 Next steps¶

-If you want to work on a project that uses an external Bazaar, git, CVS or Subversion branch to host its trunk line of development, you can ask Launchpad to import it into a Bazaar branch.
+If you want to work on a project that uses an external git repository to host its main line of development, you can ask Launchpad to import it into a git branch.